Nishant6571/Figma_Template_Clone/README.md

 4. Himanshu
 5. Kusuma

-<h1>PREREQUISITES</h2>

-1. Any Web-Browsers
+## Prerequisites

+Ensure the following prerequisites are met to experience the project seamlessly:

+1. Any Web-Browsers: Compatible with modern web browsers for optimal performance.
-2. Active Internet Connection
+2. Active Internet Connection: Required for accessing and interacting with the project.

-<h1>TECH STACK </h1>

-1. html
-2. css
-3. sass

-PROJECT- Deployed-Link
+## Technology Stack

+The technology stack employed in our project includes:

+1. HTML: Providing the structural foundation of our web pages.
+2. CSS: Styling the project to enhance visual appeal and user experience.
+3. SASS: Elevating the efficiency of CSS with advanced features and capabilities.

+## Project Deployed Link
 https://cw-unit3-project.netlify.app/